EricMFink/ProfessionalResponsibility/_casebook/chap3.md

 #### Model Rules of Professional Conduct, Rule 1.2

-<span class="larger-bold">Scope of Representation & Allocation of Authority Between Client & Lawyer</span>
+<p class="larger-bold">Scope of Representation & Allocation of Authority Between Client & Lawyer</p>

 (a) Subject to paragraphs (c) and (d), a lawyer shall abide by a client's decisions concerning the objectives of representation and, as required by Rule 1.4, shall consult with the client as to the means by which they are to be pursued.
 A lawyer may take such action on behalf of the client as is impliedly authorized to carry out the representation.
 A lawyer shall abide by a client's decision whether to settle a matter.
 In a criminal case, the lawyer shall abide by the client's decision, after consultation with the lawyer, as to a plea to be entered, whether to waive jury trial and whether the client will testify.